A Conjecture of Flach and Morin: Introduction

-called \emph{Beilinson-Hyodo-Kato} cohomology following \cite{NekovarNiziol2016}, taking values in the category of $(\phi, N, G_K)$-modules (for more on this structure see, for example, \cite{Berger2004}).
-This cohomology theory was defined for $X_\eta$ neither smooth nor proper by Beilinson using $h$-descent \cite{Beilinson2013}.
-However, when the morphism $f$ is smooth or log-smooth, there are canonical isomorphisms between Beilinson-Hyodo-Kato cohomology and the cohomology of the geometric special fiber: namely, if $f$ is smooth then it coincides with crystalline cohomology of the geometric special fiber $X_{\overline{s}}$ and if $f$ is log-smooth then it coincides with the log-crystalline (Hyodo-Kato) cohomology of $X_{\overline{s}}$ (see \cite[\S 7.2]{FlachMorin2018}).
+Moreover, when the morphism $f$ is smooth or log-smooth, there are canonical isomorphisms between Beilinson--Hyodo--Kato cohomology and the cohomology of the geometric special fiber: namely, if $f$ is smooth then it coincides with crystalline cohomology of the geometric special fiber $X_{\overline{s}}$ and if $f$ is log-smooth then it coincides with the log-crystalline (Hyodo--Kato) cohomology of $X_{\overline{s}}$ (see \cite[\S 7.2]{FlachMorin2018}).

 The $p$-adic Weil cohomology theory for varieties $Y/k$ is rigid cohomology (with coefficients in $K_0$)